linode/docs/docs/guides/platform/marketplace/how-to-deploy-discourse-with-marketplace-apps/index.md

 ## Before You Begin

-Discourse requires that you have a domain name and SMTP email before installation.
+Discourse requires that you have a domain name and access to a personal SMTP email server before installation.
+This requires either having access to a pre-existing SMTP server, or setting up an [SMTP Relay](https://www.linode.com/community/questions/387/does-linode-offer-an-smtp-relay-service) through a third party.
+The Discourse Marketplace App will **require** an SMTP username and password for a server under your control in order to successully complete the installation.

   - If you don't already have your domain hosted at Linode, the install creates A and AAAA domain records for you.